Sunday, August 16, 2015

 Wilmot S. Dow and William Wingate Sewall were Maine guides

-that became lifelong friends of Theodore Roosevelt.
+who became lifelong friends of Theodore Roosevelt.

 Image courtesy of the Presque Isle Historical Society

 It is well documented that as a youngster, TR's general health and physical strength were not good.
 His father, at the advice of trusted medical advisors, would send young TR out of Manhattan to the country for fresh air and exercise.
 This was the purpose of young TR's early visits to Maine.
 In the summer of 1872, TR attended a summer camp at Moosehead Lake.
-While on the stagecoach ride, during the final leg of the trip to the camp, he was bullied by a couple of boys that would be attending the camp.
+While on the stagecoach ride, during the final leg of the trip to the camp, he was bullied by a couple of boys who would be attending the camp.
 From that experience, TR pledged to himself that he would work to improve his physical strength and abilities so that he could protect himself in the future.
 He worked very hard, over the ensuing years, to keep the pledge he made to himself, and he did improve his health and physical strength.

 TR was an undergraduate student at Harvard University in 1878 when he visited Island Falls, Maine in Aroostook County.
 TR was still grieving the death of his father when he first was with Maine guides William Sewall and Sewall's nephew, Wilmot S. Dow that late summer of 1878.
 TR would return in February 1879 and once more in August 1879.
-TR recalls these visits to Maine in a letter he wrote on March 20, 1918, titled, "My Debt To Maine" by Col. Theodore Roosevelt - And the opening paragraph states, "I owe a personal debt to Maine because of my association with certain staunch friends in Aroostook County; an association that helped and benefitted me throughout my life in more ways than one."
+TR recalls these visits to Maine in a letter he wrote on March 20, 1918, titled, "My Debt To Maine" by Col. Theodore Roosevelt - The opening paragraph states, "I owe a personal debt to Maine because of my association with certain staunch friends in Aroostook County; an association that helped and benefitted me throughout my life in more ways than one."
 This note was written by TR four months before he and his family would travel to Dark Harbor, Maine, from the home in Sagamore Hill, to grieve the death of his youngest son Quentin.

 These comments have been culled from three books: